fbpx Skip to Content

 5. “Frenemy”

 A combination of “friend” and “enemy,” “frenemy” was popularized by TV shows like “Sex and the City.”
 We all have that one person – the one who smiles to your face but might just be plotting your downfall behind your back.
-“Frenemy” perfectly encapsulates this complex relationship dynamic, mixing friendship with underlying tension and rivalry.
+“Frenemy” perfectly reflects this complex relationship dynamic, mixing friendship with underlying tension and rivalry.
 The term has found its place in modern vernacular, describing those tricky social relationships that are part friend, part enemy.

 6. “YOLO”